Basic information about luminescence plate readers

-Luminescent reactions are usually based on the addition of a substrate to start an enzymatic reaction.
-Once the reaction is started and the amount of substrate is metabolised by the enzyme, the reaction is exhausted and cannot be retriggered again, unless new reagents and samples are used.
-Consequently, it is imperative to acquire the signal of all samples that have to be measured at once with a luminescence plate reader, in order to avoid repeating the assay and consuming more reagents.
+Luminescent reactions in microplates are usually based on the addition of a substrate to the wells to start an enzymatic reaction.
+Once the reaction is started and the amount of substrate is metabolised by the enzyme, the reaction is exhausted and cannot be retriggered again, unless new reagents and samples are used in a fresh microplate.
+Consequently, it is imperative to acquire the signal of all samples that have to be measured at once on a microplate with a luminescence plate reader.
+This avoids the risk of having to repeat the assay and to consume more reagents.

-If you have samples spanning over a large range of signal intensities, it may be difficult to acquire them all in one measurement with one setting.
+If you have samples spanning over a large range of signal intensities on a single microplate, it may be difficult to acquire them all in one measurement with one setting.
 Very bright samples may saturate the luminescence detector of the microplate reader.
 Very dim samples may be undiscernible from the blanks.

-Having a large dynamic range allows your luminescence plate reader to acquire highly divergent samples in one run, avoiding waste of reagents and time caused by multiple trial-and-error measurements to find the correct dilution-gain-integration time ratio.
-The Enhanced Dynamic Range feature on the CLARIOstar Plus and VANTAstar offers the largest possible dynamic range on the market (8 concentration decades), and makes it possible to automatically measure very bright and dim signals in the same measurement – no adjustment required.
+Having a large dynamic range allows your luminescence plate reader to acquire highly divergent samples in one run on a single microplate, avoiding waste of reagents and time caused by multiple trial-and-error measurements to find the correct dilution-gain-integration time ratio.
+The Enhanced Dynamic Range feature on the CLARIOstar Plus and VANTAstar offers the largest possible dynamic range on the market (8 concentration decades), and makes it possible to automatically measure very bright and dim signals in the same microplate with one measurement – no adjustment required.

-A wavelength selection capability in luminescence plate readers is not mandatory, especially when detecting basic luminescent assays.
+A wavelength selection capability (filters or monochromators) in luminescence plate readers is not mandatory (as for absorbance or fluorescence detection), especially when detecting basic luminescent assays.
 However, depending on the application and especially for luminescent assays with multiple signals, the possibility to select the emission wavelengths is beneficial.
 Filters or monochromators can be employed for this purpose.
 This option is useful when developing new assays or detecting multiple luminescent signals.
 Moreover, it helps to optimise the assays by reducing background noise.

 Compatible microplate formats

 Commonly, basic luminescence assays are measured in 96-well plates.
 However, if you have multiple samples and/or wish to save precious reagents or time, 384-well and 1536-well formats can also be used.
-Just make sure that your luminescence plate reader of choice is also capable of reading the plate format you plan on using.
+Just make sure that your luminescence plate reader of choice is also capable of reading the microplate format you plan on using.
+Moreover, absorbance, fluorescence, and luminescence detection require different plate types.
 Light cross-talk should also be considered when using high-density microplates.

 Flash or glow reactions